 The reimbursement provided under this Agreement is intended for Medically Necessary services covered under the Commonwealth's State Plan.
 For NFCE individuals, the reimbursement is also intended to cover HCBS services determined necessary based on the individual's assessed need.
 The MCO has the option to utilize this reimbursement to provide alternatives to the Medically Necessary services covered under the State Plan in order to meet the needs of the individual Participant in the most efficient manner.
 However, since the capitation rates cannot include these alternative services, an adjustment may be required in the rate development process to incorporate only the cost of state plan and HCBS waiver services which would have been provided in the absence of alternative services.
-Cost effective in lieu of services.
+Cost effective in lieu of services may be addressed differently than other non-cost effective in lieu of services.
 The CHC-MCO may be required to provide documentation, supporting analyses and data related to the provision and justification of non-state plan services.